neelavarshad/vm-workshop/Labs/Lab1 - Partner Center Setup/README.md

 # Lab 1: Partner Center Setup for a Virtual Machine Offer

 This lab will walk you through setting up a Virtual Machine Offer in Partner Center.
-You will need to ensure that you have created an account on Partner Center and have enrolled into the Marketplace Offers Program in order to be able to create Offers for the Marketplace.
+You will need to ensure that you have created an account in Partner Center and have enrolled into the commercial marketplace program in order to be able to create Offers in the Marketplace.

 <br />